Weekend getaways from Chandigarh

 Auli is considered among the best skiing destinations in India.
 It is a "Bugyal" which means meadow in the regional language, these green Bugyals turn into a sheet of white during winters.
 Dotted with apple orchards, oaks and deodars, Auli is a popular hill town with numerous ski resorts situated amidst the Himalayan range.
 The highly equipped ski guides will help you ski through the hills of Auli.
 The cable car ride from Joshimath is the only way to reach this beautiful place.

 Set at the base of the strong Himalayas and the Karakoram mountain ranges, Ladakh is a backpacker's paradise with numerous trekking trails, mountain biking, valleys, and picturesque lakes.
-The place is very rich in culture, you will learn to stay happy with a simple lifestyle as the natives.
-For the food lovers, locals have preserved the ancient flavors of Tibetan food.
-If you dare to push your limits and challenge the extreme, Ladakh is the place to go.
+The summers makes the region most beautiful with the coloured mountains, that will make you fall in love with the place.
+Leh city is the center of Ladakh and has the most dense population in the region.
+The city is very rich in culture, you will learn to stay happy with a simple lifestyle as the natives.
+For the food lovers, locals have preserved the ancient flavors of Tibetan and Ladakhi food.
+If you dare to push your limits and challenge the extreme, Leh Ladakh is the place to go.

 Looking for the most thrilling water sport of all, Then Rishikesh is a perfect place to plan your next trip.
 Rafting in the Ganges is a experience which can't be explained in words you can only feel the adrenaline rush by indulging yourself in this adventurous activity.
 The river alongside is considered to be one of the holiest of all river in India and the city is renowned as a center for practicing yoga and meditation.
 Apart from River Rafting, Bungee Jumping in Rishikesh is the best in India.